What is Magnesium?

 Magnesium is a naturally occurring mineral.

-It has a huge number of uses in the human body, it is the fourth most abundant mineral in the human body after calcium, sodium, and potassium.
+Magnesium has a large number of uses in the human body and it is the fourth most abundant mineral in the body after calcium, sodium, and potassium!

 This nutrient is involved in over 600 reactions and is responsible for regulating a large number of fundamental functions such as muscle contraction, neuromuscular conduction, glycaemic/sugar control, myocardial/heart contraction, extracellular calcium and blood pressure.

 Due to the very important role of magnesium in the human body, the levels of cellular magnesium need to be strictly regulated, magnesium homeostasis is mostly regulated by the intestines, the bones, and the kidneys, with the majority of magnesium being absorbed in the small intestine, while a smaller amount is actively absorbed in the large intestine.

 That is where we see variance s in absorption rates and benefits.

-What we mean by this is… Magnesium Citrate is essentially the compound magnesium bound to a citric acid molecule & this is one of the more common types of magnesium’s you will see amongst products you find on the shelf.
+For example, Magnesium Citrate is essentially magnesium bound to a citric acid molecule & this is one of the more common types of magnesium’s you will see amongst products you find on the shelf.
 It is not the most bioavailable type of magnesium to use if you were looking to elevate your total magnesium levels, however where it does benefit is it can provide a natural laxative effect.
 Then you have magnesium oxide, which is magnesium bound to a salt, this is probably the poorest absorbed type of magnesium out of all the different types.